gmusicproxy/gmusicproxy/README.md

 - stream any songs as standard MP3 complete of IDv3 tag with all the information and album image

 ### URL-based interface
 The only way to use the service is to query the proxy by means of properly formatted HTTP requests over the configured TCP port.
 Such URLs can be used directly in music programs or in scripts or in any browser.
 A URL looks like this: `http://host:port/command?param_1=value&param_2=value`.
-I don't apply any validation to the submitted values: please, be nice with the proxy and don't exploit it! :)
+Validation on submitted values is minimal, please be aware.

 Consider that any song, album, artist, playlist or station got a unique ID in Google Music API but there are many methods to discover them.